 Qtum is a platform built for business, mixing the strength of bitcoin’s blockchain with Ethereum’s virtual machine.

 Focusing on building a platform that helps businesses create smart contracts on the blockchain, Qtum is a toolkit first and foremost.
-Designed to be both robust and modular, Qtum can create small contracts to be used on most major blockchains and it has recently been making waves in the cryptocurrency world.
+Designed to be both robust and modular, Qtum can create small contracts to be used on most major blockchains.

 What is Qtum?